Strategy

 Be responsible

-Our aim is to be an attractive and responsible employer while creating an enjoyable workplace where our employees can thrive and develop professionally by providing them with a broad corporate and property experience and education supported by carefully targeted training programmes.
+Our aim is to be an attractive and responsible employer while creating an enjoyable workplace where our employees can thrive and develop professionally by providing them with a broad corporate and property experience and education, supported by carefully targeted training programmes.

 A transparent and modern governance: The ESG Committee is responsible for the Company’s ESG strategy and includes all members of the Board of Management and the Group Director Legal.
+The ESG Workgroup is responsible for implementing the ESG strategy and directing initiatives in the local countries and sharing information and best practices.

 Digitalisation